Jaytee556/Intelligent_Therapeutic_Chatbot/README.md

 - Train the chatbot
 ***Ensure building and training the NLP model using the selected framework.***

-5. Implement Sentiment Analysis: Integrate sentiment analysis techniques to determine sentiment (positive, negative, or neutral) understand the emotional tone of user queries, and provide appropriate responses.
+5. `Implement Sentiment Analysis`: Integrate sentiment analysis techniques to determine sentiment (positive, negative, or neutral) understand the emotional tone of user queries, and provide appropriate responses.

-6. Incorporate Entity Recognition: Implement entity recognition to identify and extract specific entities such as names, dates, and locations from user queries.
+6. `Incorporate Entity Recognition`: Implement entity recognition to identify and extract specific entities such as names, dates, and locations from user queries.

-7. Testing and Evaluation: Test the chatbot with a variety of queries to ensure that it accurately understands and responds to user input.
+7. `Testing and Evaluation`: Test the chatbot with a variety of queries to ensure that it accurately understands and responds to user input.
 Evaluate its performance and make adjustments when needed. `Adam Optimizer` and `Accuracy metrics` was used to evaluate the model's performance.

+***Two environments were created; one containing the chatbot algorithm 'Intelligent_chatbot.py` and the other contains the deployment of the chatbot using Streamlit app 'chatbot_app.py`***

-8. Deployment: Deploy your chatbot to a suitable platform or environment where users can interact with it.
+9. `Deployment`: Deploy your chatbot to a suitable platform or environment where users can interact with it.
 Streamlit was used to deploy the chatbot.